NFL sets protocols for reopening of team facilities

 The NFL has set protocols for reopening team facilities and has told the 32 teams to have them in place by May 15.

 In a memo sent by Commissioner Roger Goodell and obtained Wednesday night by The Associated Press, several phases of the protocols were laid out.
-The first phase would involve a limited number of non-player personnel, initially 50 percent of the non-player employees (up to a total of 75) on any single day, being approved to be at the facility.
+The first phase to deal with the coronavirus pandemic would involve a limited number of non-player personnel, initially 50% of the non-player employees (up to a total of 75) on any single day, being approved to be at the facility.
 But state or local regulations could require a lower number.

 The individual clubs would decide which employees could return to the facility and when once facilities reopen.
 No players would be permitted in the facility except to continue therapy and rehabilitation for injuries that was underway when facilities were ordered closed in late March by Goodell.